Event Triggering Feature: Enhancing Your Experience

 • Calendar Schedule for EMA and ESM

-Scheduling the EMA and ESM Surveys The calendar schedule allows you schedule your ecological momentary assessment (EMA) and experience sampling method (ESM) surveys based on calendar dates.
-Scheduling When you have selected the calendar schedule, you ...
+Scheduling the EMA and ESM Surveys The calendar schedule allows you to schedule your ecological momentary assessment (EMA) and experience sampling method (ESM) surveys based on calendar dates.
+Scheduling When you have selected the calendar schedule, ...

 • Rolling Schedule for EMA and ESM